Construction Machinery — European Union (EU)

 Certification Introduction

-Construction machinery exported for free circulation in the EU market must obtain mandatory CE safety certification, which is a statutory market access requirement for products entering the EU market.
-Starting from 2026, the EU will implement a new machinery compliance framework, with the control scope covering complete construction machinery and core semi-finished components of construction machinery that require further assembly.
-All construction machinery placed on the EU market must meet the requirements of the new regulation.
+For construction machinery to be freely circulated in the EU market, it is mandatory to obtain CE compulsory safety certification, which is a statutory access requirement for products entering the EU market.
+Starting from 2026, the EU has implemented a new machinery compliance framework, whose regulatory scope covers complete construction machinery and core semi-finished components of construction machinery that require further assembly.
+All construction machinery placed on the market must meet the requirements of the new regulation.

 Laws and Regulations

-The core regulation is the new EU Machinery Regulation (EU) 2023/1230, which officially takes effect on January 1, 2026, replacing the old Machinery Directive 2006/42/EC that has been used for nearly 20 years.
+The core regulation is the new EU Machinery Regulation (EU) 2023/1230 officially implemented on January 1, 2026, replacing the old Machinery Directive 2006/42/EC that has been used for nearly 20 years.

-- Powered construction machinery must simultaneously comply with the Low Voltage Directive (2014/35/EU) and the Electromagnetic Compatibility Directive (2014/30/EU)
+1. Electrified construction machinery must simultaneously comply with the Low Voltage Directive (2014/35/EU) and the Electromagnetic Compatibility Directive (2014/30/EU).

-- CE certificates issued under the old directive remain valid within their validity period, but the maximum validity will not exceed January 14, 2027, and certificate renewal must be completed before this date
+2. CE certificates under the old directive remain valid within their validity period, but the maximum validity will not exceed January 14, 2027, and certificate renewal must be completed before this date.

-- All EU member states must implement this unified regulation, only minor differences exist at the regulatory implementation level across countries, while core requirements are consistent
+3. All member states are required to implement this unified regulation, only minor differences exist between countries at the level of regulatory implementation, and the core requirements are consistent.

 Technical Requirements

-- Core general standards: EN ISO 12100 Safety of machinery - Risk assessment principles, EN 60204-1 Electrical safety requirements for machinery
+Core general standards: EN ISO 12100 Safety of machinery - Risk assessment principles, EN 60204-1 Safety of machinery - Electrical requirements.

-- New requirements added by the new regulation: Connected intelligent construction machinery must meet cybersecurity requirements (including access control, data encryption, lifecycle software update management); instructions for use must be stably accessible throughout the entire product lifecycle; risk assessment must systematically cover potential hazards in all links of the product lifecycle including transportation, installation, use and maintenance
+New requirements added by the new regulation: Connected intelligent construction machinery must meet cybersecurity requirements (including access control, data encryption, and lifecycle software update management); operating instructions must be stably accessible throughout the entire product lifecycle; risk assessment must systematically cover potential hazards in all stages of the product's full lifecycle including transportation, installation, use, and maintenance

 Certification Process